 “Captain!
-Blue Team’s pinned down by machine gun fire.
+Blue Team’s pinned down.
 They can’t flank.
 It’s too exposed.”

 “Get air support on station.
 For God’s sake don’t let them hit the wrong end of the IR.” [a]

 “And tell Forest to get the rest of his men off that road!”